AugustinaGonja/grid-lock/README.md

 * Thematic Pattern Design: Replace fully random patterns with more intentional, visually recognizable designs—such as patterns resembling simple drawings.
 This would open the door to different thematic levels and a more engaging aesthetic.

+* Add a harder level with distractions to confuse the player i.e. highlighting random boxes  whilst user is selecting thier tiles.

 * Customization Options:
     * Allow players to adjust the grid dimensions along both the x and y axes.
     * Enable customization of the number of boxes to memorize.